SOLAS-TTRPG/SOLAS/Settings/Medieval/Medieval.md

 #### Detect Magic
 **Concentration.** For up to 10 minutes, you can sense the presence of magic within **short range** of you.
 You gain advantage on all **Mind Checks** to gain information about the nature of magical items/effects that you can see while concentrating on this spell.

-#### Glow
-Causes a non-magical item that can be held in one hand to emit a faint light for up to an hour.
-Slowly fades over that course of time.

 #### Mage Hand
 **Concentration.** You create an invisible hand within short range that can hold items up to five pounds.
 Every ability score it has is 0, except it has your Dexterity.
 It has **one Heart**.
 You can perform actions with this mage hand by expanding **one Focus**: